Petroleum Engineering Course Outline

 For more information about multi-mode delivery, your learning experience and the steps we’ll be taking to keep you safe on campus if you are able to join us, please see our Covid 19 information for applicants and offer holders page or contact your course administrator, Thomas Dray.

 Amongst MSc Petroleum Engineering academics are distinguished researchers and lecturers, highly regarded in academia and the petroleum industry.

 The course is managed by Professor Martin Blunt.
 It is supported by over 20 specialist internal and external staff with over 160 years of cumulative industrial experience.
 The course also benefits from contributions from industry professionals.
 The course runs for 12 months and is aimed at providing the necessary background for employment in the oil and gas industry or a springboard for a research degree, as well as providing an in-depth study and consolidation for those already working in industry.

 There are three principal elements to the course:

 Formal lectures, problem classes, laboratory and computer exercises.
 These take place on a full-time, structured basis from October to March in the normal academic terms.
-During the taught course, our students are taken on field trips including the Wessex Basin.
-Formal examinations are conducted in January and the first two weeks of the Summer term.
+During the taught course, our students do fieldwork based learning.
+Formal examinations are usually conducted in January and the first two weeks of the Summer term.